-\ Other Ocular Inflammation includes episcleritis, scleritis, iritis/uveitis, This condition was reported in association with other conditions such as keratitis, corneal infiltrates, blepharitis, corneal abrasion. and contact lens over w
+^{} Other Ocular Inflammation includes episcleritis, scleritis, iritis/uveitis.
+This condition was reported in association with other conditions such as keratitis, corneal infiltrates, blepharitis corneal alvasion and contact less over work.

-It should be noted that the Pure Vision® Contact Lens and control lenses were each fit on only the right or left eye for each subject.
+It should be noted that the PureVision® Contact Lens and control lenses were each fit on only the right or left eye for each subject.
 Rates per subject are expected to be higher when lenses are fit on both eyes.